jeffcshelton/jdx-python/README.md

 # JDX Python

-jdx-python is a Python wrapper around libjdx, the low-level C library that manages JDX files directly.
-It can be used in Python projects (particularly those involving machine learning) to simplify your storage of classified images alongside using the [JDX Command Line Tool](https://github.com/jeffreycshelton/jdx-clt) to create and manage JDX files from the terminal.
+jdx-python is a Python library (now written purely in Python) for interacting with JDX files, making it easier to read and train machine learning models on large datasets of classified images.
+It can be used in Python projects to simplify your storage of categorized images alongside using the [JDX Command Line Tool](https://github.com/jeffreycshelton/jdx-clt) to create and manage JDX files from the terminal.

 ## Usage